 But it's not just what He said about Himself that's shocking.
-Notice part two of His claim...
+Notice part two...

 B. Here is what He said about His followers.
 "Whoever follows me will never walk in darkness, but will have the light of life."